skypointcloud/cdp/docs/index.md

 ## Profile (Stitch)

-Profiles enables you to create unified customer profiles in SkyPoint, to build and enrich audiences, and to activate audiences across various destinations such as marketing, sales and services tools.
+Profiles enables you to create unified customer profiles in SkyPoint, to build audiences, and to activate audiences across various destinations such as marketing, sales and services tools.

 Identity Resolution utilizing rules and machine learning sits at the core of the stitch process.